Main Features of a Heart Rate Monitor

-The typical heart rate monitor provides information about the user's heart rate, be it low, high, average or any other level.
-These monitors also provide the target heart rate zones for workout sessions.
-Some models are paired with pods that connect to the shoelaces to gauge speed and distance.
-Some models even have GPS capabilities to track distance and speed.
+Heart rate monitors provide information about the user's heart rate, be it low, high, average or any other level.
+Some models are paired with pods or even GPS capabilities.
 The number of options available for today's heart rate monitors is seemingly endless.
 Let's take a look at some of the more interesting features of a heart rate monitor.

 Recovery Heart Rate

 Today's heart rate monitors have the ability to gauge recovery heart rate.
 This is a reference to a measuring of the time required to return the heart to the normal, resting stage.
 Recovery heart rate is an excellent indication of heart health.
 Those who sprint or participate in high intensity interval training (HIIT) training will find their recovery heart rate is especially important.

 Pulse monitors function by detecting the pulse.
 Simply place a finger or two on the sensor buttons and you will have an accurate reading of your heart beat.
 The only potential drawback to pulse monitoring is that especially cold fingers might not provide a reliable reading or any reading at all.